pcdshub/twincat-bsd-ansible/README.md

 ### Deploy useful settings with ansible

 * Bootstraps the PLC by installing Python 3.9 (required for ansible)
-* Installs system packages that I like
+* Installs system packages that I like and find useful to have everywhere
 * Installs system packages specified in the host inventory
 * Installs TwinCAT tools and a couple libraries
 * Lists all of the available libraries I saw in `pkg search`, with easy uncomment-ability
 * Sets an AMS Net ID based on the host inventory
 * Sets locked memory size in the TcRegistry based on the host inventory
+* (Optionally) Installs C/C++ development tools
 * (Optionally) Changes the default shell for Administrator to `bash`
+* (Optionally) Configures initial static routes, by default just adding the machine from which ansible is being run.
 * Provides a basic bash configuration, which shows the current TC runtime state:
   ```
   [TCBSD: CONFIG] [Administrator@PC-75972A  ~]$